ekatralis/PyKLU/README.md

 ### (Recommended) Installation from PyPI

-PyKLU can be installed in :
+PyKLU can be installed via:

 ```bash
 pip install PyKLU